bacalhau-project/bacalhau/docs/examples/workload-onboarding/python-pandas/index.md

 ## Running the script on Bacalhau

-For running Pandas in Bacalhau you need choose a container which has Python and Pandas installed.
+For running Pandas in Bacalhau you'll need choose a container which has Python and Pandas installed.

 Command: